-- Usage of Prestressed Concrete: By using pre-stressed precast, structural materials of high strength and load-bearing capacity can be achieved, which can result in greater clear span, reduced size of cross section of structural members etc.
+- Usage of Prestressed Concrete: By using pre-stressed precast, structural materials of high strength and load-bearing capacity can be achieved, which can result in greater clear span, reduced size of the cross-section of structural members, etc.

 - Cost-effective: The simplified construction process reduces the time, increases the productivity, quality and safety and thus the cost is reduced.

 - Durability: Precast Concrete structure has a longer service time period and minimal maintenance.
 The high-density Precast Concrete is more durable to acid attack, corrosion, impact, reduces surface voids and resists the accumulation of dust.